maxgitt/shortcuts/submodules.md

 ## Updating your submodules
 git submodule update (will put you in a headless state)
-cd [submodule/path]
+git submodule update --remote (how does this differ if you are tracking a branch) cd [submodule/path]
 cd checkout [branch name]
 git pull